Wu Ching-kuo: 2013 candidacy for IOC President

 On May 23, 2013, Wu confirmed that he would run for President of the IOC.
 He has served as an IOC member since 1988.
 At the 125th IOC Session in Buenos Aires he lost the election to Thomas Bach.

 As the president of AIBA, Wu believed Cuba's historic first professional boxing bout in more than 50 years proves yet again to IOC members that he can deliver.
-He was proud to have been the facilitator of engineering the Cuban return to the professional boxing circuit.
+He stated that he was proud to have been the facilitator of engineering the Cuban return to the professional boxing circuit.

 During Wu's seventh trip to Africa in less than 10 years, he has established a relationship with his African colleagues since he became an IOC member 25 years ago, the longest tenure of any of the six hopefuls, he said “The Olympic Games have taken place on all five continents but Africa, and therefore I will do my utmost to help bring about an African Games.”